King Kashyapa of Sigiriya

 Photo: Artist's impression of Sigiriya with Frescoes

 Monarchs of Sri Lanka were usually constrained by their Buddhist faith from indulging in acts of self-indulgence.
 Consequently, there are no significant structures in Sri Lanka built in the glorification of a king.
-Having being rejected by the religious establishment, however, Kasyapa no longer felt bound by these constraints.
+Having being rejected by the religious establishment, however, Kashyapa no longer felt bound by these constraints.
 He chose, therefore, to use the vast wealth and resources of his kingdom to create an extravagant masterpiece for himself.

 The centerpiece of the new city was the royal citadel with beautiful tropical gardens with extensive water features.
 He painted the once sinister-looking rock white and then created a spectacular multi-colored tapestry which we know today as the Sigiriya Frescoes.
 He built a massive gatehouse and staircase, the Lion Staircase, to guard the final entrance to his gleaming white Sky-Palace in the clouds.

-Kasyapa's Idyllic but Tormented Life
+Kashyapa's Idyllic but Tormented Life

-Surrounded by his royal court and his harem and far away from the hustle and bustle of the capital city Kasyapa lived an idyllic existence at Sigiriya.
+Surrounded by his royal court and his harem and far away from the hustle and bustle of the capital city Kashyapa lived an idyllic existence at Sigiriya.
 He encouraged the arts and enjoyed poetry.
 However, being a sensitive man, he was deeply troubled by his responsibility for the death of his father.
 We are told that he diligently carried out his religious duties, no doubt hoping to find some salvation for his troubled conscience.

-Confrontation between Kasyapa and Moggallana
+Confrontation between Kashyapa and Moggallana

 War elephant